tik9/pluralsight/README.md

 > This repository does not pretend to give you all answers for **Pluralsight questions**, rather it's a starting guide to help you prepare for the skills quiz and to know what to expect.

-Should you have found some incorrect answers, or want to contribute your answers in a md file, please feel free to create any PR.
+Should you have found some incorrect answers, or want to contribute your answers in a md file, please feel free to create a PR.
   &nbsp;

   &nbsp;